oluijks/blog.luba.dev/src/data/blog/short-stories/0001-whispers-of-albania.md

 "To adventures," she said.

-Their glasses clinked together, and she took a careful sip, wrinkling her nose at first, then laughing again, her cheeks already flushed from the sun.modDatetime: 2025-06-01T19:21:22.397Z
+Their glasses clinked together, and she took a careful sip, wrinkling her nose at first, then laughing again, her cheeks already flushed from the sun.

 Later, as the wind picked up slightly and the boat heeled more sharply, Arban suggested she try steering.